MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

     circuit.measure([0,1], [0,1])
     circuit.draw()
     ```
-3. Next, you create a backend instance with the [quantum target](xref:microsoft.quantum.reference.qc-target-list)  of you choice.
-In this example, you're setting [IonQ simulator](xref:microsoft.quantum.providers.ionq) as target.
+3. Next, create a backend instance with the [quantum target](xref:microsoft.quantum.reference.qc-target-list)  of your choice.
+In this example, set [IonQ simulator](xref:microsoft.quantum.providers.ionq) as the target.

     ```python
     backend = provider.get_backend("ionq.simulator")